 Chris devotes a significant amount of his time to volunteer community work and pro bono professional work.
 He has served in leadership roles with Scouts Canada, various youth sports organizations, and environmental and land trust organizations.
 He is an honorary director of the West Coast Environmental Law Association, and he has taught in numerous Continuing Legal Education Society sessions.
 From 2008 to 2013, he was the editor of the Advocate, a magazine published six times a year by the Vancouver Bar Association.
 Most recently, Chris was nominated by his peers for inclusion in the sixth edition of the Best Lawyers® list for Canada in the practice area of Transportation Law.

 Chris lives in Penticton and appears in courts throughout the province.
-He is a nominee of the Federal Minister of Justice on the Judicial Advisory Committee for British Columbia and is a member of the Advisory Board of OceanCanada Partnership.
+He has served as a nominee of the Federal Minister of Justice on the Judicial Advisory Committee for British Columbia and is a member of the Advisory Board of OceanCanada Partnership.

 - “Rex v.
 Joseph Sankey: Guilty Without a Shadow of a Doubt”, (2011) The Advocate 69: 675 and 855

 - “Entre Nous”, (May 2008 to September 2013) The Advocate [editorials on various subjects of interest to lawyers]